Status messageActive context: patient_care_menu

 If you wish to refuse these uses and disclosures, you may do so by telling your caregivers.

-The Federal Privacy Regulations allow Kennedy Krieger Institute to use and disclose PHI for research under specific rules:
+Federal regulations allow Kennedy Krieger Institute to use and disclose PHI for research under specific rules:

 Kennedy Krieger Institute participates in research studies.
 When possible, we will obtain your written permission to use or disclose your PHI for research.
 Federal law also allows us to seek permission to use your PHI for research from either an Institutional Review Board or a privacy board under certain conditions.
 Federal law also allows researchers to look at your PHI when preparing research studies or doing research on those who have died.
 Federal law requires researchers to agree to protect the privacy of your health information in all cases.

-The Federal Privacy Regulations and State Law allow us to use or disclose your PHI with your written permission:
+Federal privacy regulations and state law allow us to use or disclose your PHI with your written permission:

 Your written permission is needed if you want Kennedy Krieger Institute to make a disclosure of PHI that is not allowed without your permission.
 For example, you may want your lawyer to have a copy of your medical records.
 You must give your written permission before we may send your PHI to your lawyer.

 Your written permission is also needed if we want to use or disclose your PHI for some reason not allowed without your permission.
-For example, we may ask your permission to use PHI concerning your diagnosis or treatment to contact you about making a charitable contribution to support research or programs at Kennedy Krieger Institute.
+For example, we may ask your permission to use PHI concerning your diagnosis or treatment to contact you (i) for marketing purposes, (ii) if we were to make a disclosure that constitutes a sale of your PHI, or (iii) about making a charitable contribution to support research or programs at Kennedy Krieger Institute.
 If you give your written permission, we may then use this PHI to contact you.
+If we send you fundraising communications, you will have the right to opt out of such fundraising communications with each such communication.
 For another example, we may ask your permission to use your PHI in a magazine article about a particular disease or about Kennedy Krieger Institute patients or physicians.
 If you give your written permission, we may then disclose the PHI you have permitted us to share.
-If you do give your permission, you may cancel it at any time.
-However, uses and disclosures made before your cancellation are not affected by your action.
+If you do give your permission, you may cancel or revoke it at any time.
+However, uses and disclosures made before your revocation or cancellation are not affected by your action.
 If your cancellation relates to research, researchers are allowed to continue to use the PHI they have gathered before your cancellation if they need it in connection with the research study or to follow up with the study.

-- Treatment: We may use your PHI when we send specimens to the lab.
-We may disclose your PHI to another healthcare provider or specialist to help treat you.
+- Treatment: We may use and disclose your PHI as necessary to provide treatment.
+For example, we may disclose your PHI when we send specimens to the lab, and we may disclose your PHI to another healthcare provider or specialist to refer you for treatment or to help coordinate your care.

-- Healthcare Operations: We may use your PHI to evaluate our healthcare providers and to train our staff and students.
+- Healthcare Operations: We may use and disclose your PHI to evaluate our healthcare providers and to train our staff and students.
 We may also use your PHI to develop or evaluate clinical guidelines or conduct internal audits.
 Your PHI may also be used to remind you of your appointment(s) and to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
-We may use some PHI, such as your name and address, for our fundraising efforts.

-- Fundraising: We or our related foundation may disclose or use your name, demographic information, and dates of service at Kennedy Krieger Institute to raise funds on behalf of Kennedy Krieger Institute.
+- Fundraising: We may disclose or use your name, demographic information, and dates of service at Kennedy Krieger Institute to raise funds on behalf of Kennedy Krieger Institute.

 - Business associates who perform a job for us.